 - Roast the taproot and use it as a coffee substitute.

-- The flower can be used in a number of ways, the most famous of which is to make dandelion wine.
+- The flower can be used in several ways, the most famous of which is to make dandelion wine.

 Dandelion greens are very nutritious, being packed with vitamins and minerals.